 Meeting the requirements under Megan’s law can be difficult and the penalties are harsh if you don’t.
-A Pennsylvania based Megan’s Law attorney may be able to help you.
+A Philadelphia-based Megan’s Law attorney may be able to help you.

 In the Commonwealth of Pennsylvania, a person found guilty of certain sex crimes are required to register as a sex offender with the Pennsylvania State Police Megan’s Law Section.
 These crimes may include: